-- 2 cups distilled water (I love to replace the water in this recipe with hydrosol, coconut milk, or aloe Vera juice when I have them on hand!)
+- 2 cups filtered water (I love to replace the water in this recipe with hydrosol, or coconut milk when I have them on hand!)

 - ¼ cup aloe vera gel

-- Remove from heat and add any herbs you might be steeping.
-Leave to steep until the liquid is cool.
-Strain herbs from the liquid with a mesh strainer or cheese cloth.
-Stir in citric acid, if using, until dissolved.
+- Remove the mixture from the heat and add any herbs you might be steeping.
+Leave it to steep until the liquid is cool.
+Strain herbs from the liquid with a mesh strainer or cheesecloth.

-- Combine tea liquid with apple cider vinegar, aloe vera juice, and colloidal silver.
-Using a whisk, whisk in guar gum powder until dissolved into the shampoo and is thickened.
-If adding essential oils, whisk in now too.
+- Combine tea liquid with apple cider vinegar and aloe vera juice.
+Using a whisk, whisk in guar gum powder until dissolved into the shampoo and thickened.